 - The talus is a bone in your foot located just above the heel bone.

-Found just below your ankle joint is the subtalar joint, which allows your foot to move from one side to the other.
-Numerous ligaments and tendons surround both the ankle and subtalar joint, providing stability and allowing the bones to adhere to one another.
+Just below your ankle joint is the subtalar joint, which allows your foot to move from one side to the other.
+Numerous ligaments and tendons surround the ankle and subtalar joint, providing stability and allowing the bones to adhere to one another.

 Common Types of Ankle Sprains

-- Eversion or medial ankle sprain-This type happens whenever the foot rolls toward the inside, stretching the medial or deltoid ligament.
+- Eversion or medial ankle sprain: occurs whenever the foot rolls toward the inside, stretching the medial or deltoid ligament.

-- High ankle sprain-This sprain occurs when there is a sudden twisting of the ligaments near where the tibia and fibula meet.
+- High ankle sprain: occurs when there is a sudden twisting of the ligaments near where the tibia and fibula meet.

 Degrees of Ankle Sprains